 Action —> Motivation —> More motivation

-It reminded me about the book I have read, The Subtle Art of Not Giving a F by Mark Manson.
-In his book, he said, “Action lead to motivations, not the other way around.”
+It reminded me about a book I have read, The Subtle Art of Not Giving a F by Mark Manson.
+In his book, he said, “Actions lead to motivation, not the other way around.”

 Here’s how most of us approach motivation: Motivation —> Action —> More motivation